 What is Flat Fee in Real Estate?

-This is a departure from the traditional commission model, where the listing agent takes between 2–2.5% of the sale value.
-On a $1 million home, that’s $25,000.
+This is a departure from the traditional commission model, where the listing side (the flat-fee broker's side) might traditionally take between 2–2.5% of the sale value.

-This is not a discount DIY model, it’s full-service real estate, priced transparently.
+This is not a discount DIY model; it’s full-service representation priced transparently.
+The “discount” is in how the listing fee is charged, not in the scope of service.
 Over the past decade, home prices have risen far beyond inflation, making the traditional percentage-based commission structure increasingly misaligned with actual service costs.

-If you're comparing service-based pricing instead of commission-based fees, you can also look at what’s typically included in a flat fee real estate agent and MLS listing service, which many sellers use to control costs without giving up professional support.
+If you're comparing service-based pricing instead of commission-based fees, you can also look at what’s typically included in a flat rate real estate agent pricing package, which many sellers use to control costs without compromising on professional support.

-❌ The 4 Most Common Myths About Flat Fee Real Estate (Debunked)
+The 4 Most Common Misconceptions About Flat Fee Real Estate (Debunked)

 The Claim: Without commission-based motivation, flat fee agents don’t push for top dollar.